 Performer, recording artist, song writer.
 Plays Ko’olau and Pono guitars and ‘ukuleles.

-Benny Chong – One of the originals, and along with Lyle Ritz, the greatest of the living jazz Ukulele players.
+One of the original living jazz Ukulele players.
 Played with the Don Ho Band for 25 years.

 Hawaii raised mega star plays Koolau/Pono!

 Performer and Recording Artist.
 Mike grew up and played music with his cousin, Israel Kamakawiwa’ole and uncle, Moe Keale.